dipscope/TypeManager.TS/README.md

 ### Defining custom data

-You can attach you custom metadata to our decorators using `customOptions` option available on `Type` and `Property`.
+You can attach you custom metadata to our decorators using `customValueMap` option available on `Type` and `Property`.

 ```typescript
 import { Type, Property, CustomKey } from '@dipscope/type-manager';